alastria/alastria-platform-TO_BE_UPDATED/AIPs/aip-2/aip-2.md

     AIP: `AIP-2`
     Title: `Node monitoring`
     Author: `Marcos Serradilla`
-    Type: `User History`
+    Type: `Monitor`
     Status: `Draft`
     Created: `11-01-2017`

-## Abstract

-Define the functionality that the Node Monitor utility should initially implement.

 ## Description

-The monitoring tool must be able to maintain and update the infromación of the node by administrative needs of the network.
+The monitoring tool must be able to maintain and update the infromación of a node according to the administrative needs of the network.

-Thus MIMO, collect monitoring information to identify possible overloads, modifications Indevid in the installation of the node, etc.
+Thus MIMO, collect monitoring information to identify possible overloads, or malicious modifications in the installation of the node, etc.

 ## Motivation